DinoChiesa/get-gcp-access-token/README.md

 ```

 As far as I know, Google hasn't documented that officially as the structure of
-the token.
+the access token.
 It is _opaque_.
-In fact, the most you can rely on is that the token
+It is not a JWT.
+In fact, the most you can
-will be a string of characters.
-The above example, a string of characters that
+rely on is that the token will be a string of characters.
+The above example, a
-begins with `ya29.`, has been the basic structure, for a long while now.
-But
+string of characters that begins with `ya29.`, has been the basic structure, for
+a long while now.
+But asfar as I know, that's not documented, and there's no
-there's no guarantee that will continue.
+guarantee that will continue.

+This is distinct from an ID token, which can also be issued by Google Cloud
+token endpoints.
+The ID Token is a JWT.

 ## What are tokens good for?